microsoft/Multiverso/binding/python/README.md

 If you want to use multiverso, you can modify them like this. `mv_shared` is just a wrapper of `theano.shared`.
 It acts same as `theano.shared`, but it give you convenient interface to sync values.
 ```
 from multiverso.theano_ext import sharedvar
+# Only the master worker can initialize the shared value.
+The initial value from
+# other processes will be ignored
 W = sharedvar.mv_shared(
     value=numpy.zeros(
         (n_in, n_out),